Is this your child's symptom?

 - Swollen tonsils can make some solid foods hard to swallow.
 Cut food into smaller pieces.

 - Return to School:

-- Your child should also feel well enough to join in normal activities.
+- Your child can return to school after the fever is gone.
+Your child should feel well enough to join in normal activities.

 - What to Expect:

 - Most often, sore throats with a viral illness last 4 or 5 days.

 - Sore throat is the main symptom and lasts more than 48 hours

 - Sore throat with a cold lasts more than 5 days

 - Fever lasts more than 3 days or goes above 104° F (40° C)